TVBR Short Story Contest, themed “Work”

 Only unpublished manuscripts are acceptable, though we do accept simultaneous submissions.
 In fact, we encourage simultaneous submissions as our response times can be long.
 If you send a simultaneous submission, please notify us as soon as possible when that manuscript is accepted.

-AGAIN—please note that our response times can be as long as a year.
+AGAIN—please note that our response times can be as long as a year, or even longer.
 If you’re in a hurry to see your name in print or fast-tracking your publication career, TVBR is not for you.
 We have a small staff of readers who all work other jobs and we take our time when considering manuscripts.
 And then, we take our time putting the issues together.

-Our modest submission fees are used to cover payment to writers, as well as the production and printing costs of both our online and hard-copy issues.
+Our modest submission fees are used to cover payment to writers, as well as the production and printing costs of both our Substack and hard-copy issues.
 All rights revert to authors upon publication.

 The Vincent Brothers Review is a paying market, and we typically pay $35 per Time Capsule/Haibun we select for publication.
 We pay for accepted manuscripts UPON PUBLICATION.
 Our modest submission fees are used to cover payment to writers and staff, as well as the production and printing costs of both our online and hard-copy issues, and our newsletter.